The Dark Side of Gravity: Phenomenological Outlooks: Cosmology

 \section{Phenomenological Outlooks: Cosmology}

-We now show that this Dark Gravity Theory is a very promissing alternative to Dark Matter Models.
-Of course, if we expect discontinuities of the background to be everywhere present in the universe, the first task before doing cosmology should be a detailed study of the phenomenology associated with these discontinuities to be able to predict where and when do they occur in the universe, if they affect the element abundances and so on.
-In this section we will just briefly consider the main observables of cosmology trying to anticipate wether the new components involved in our formalism might help us to understand the universe and provide a promissing alternative to the concordant model which being effective anyway should not be considered as more than a good parametrisation of our ignorance.
+Of course, if we expect discontinuities of the background to be everywhere present in the universe, the first task before trying to do cosmology should be a detailed study of the phenomenology associated with these discontinuities to be able to predict where and when do they occur in the universe, if they affect the element abundances and so on.
+In this section we will just briefly consider the main observables of cosmology trying to anticipate wether the new components involved in our formalism might help us to understand the universe and provide a promising alternative to the concordant model which being effective anyway should not be considered as more than a good parametrisation of our ignorance.
 If we are distrustful of the standard model construction, this attitude is even more supported by recent works (Ref. \refcite{Ali}) calling into question the cosmological principle and showing that the background inhomogeneous evolution is completely unpredictible due to GR non linearities so that the associated back-reaction effects might mimic any of our effective parametric models (any mixture of Dark energy and Dark matter)!
-In the following subsections we follow the scenario of a succession of alternating $t_{clock}^{2}$ and $t_{clock}^{2/3}$ regimes in the cold era and a succession of alternating $t_{clock}^{1/2}$ and $e^{t_{clock}}$ regimes in the radiative eras.
-From now on we remain in the observer coordinate system whose time $t_{clock}$ is the propertime.